klunk386/Relievo/README.md

 ## License

-This project is licensed under the GNU AGPL v3.0.
+This project is distributed under the GNU Affero General Public License v3.0.

 ---